SolaraWW/httplogmonitor/README.md

 python httpmonitor/generator.py --file ./scratch/log2.txt -n 5
 ```

-Run the monitor:
+Run the monitor as a container:
 - Reading two files (`/var/log/access2.log` -> `./scratch/log.txt` and `/var/log/access.log` -> `./scratch/log2.txt`)
 - Interval of 3 seconds
-- Alert threshold of 10 events every 5ss
+- Alert threshold of 10 events every 3s

 ```
 make devtest
 ```

-At this point the program will start printing some alert.
+At this point the program will start printing some alertss.
 Stop the generator with `-n 5` and it will print a recover message.

 ## How to run it

-To run it with the problem description defaults:
+To run it as a container with the problem description defaults:

-- Reading from a from a single file (`/var/log/access.log`) where that file is mounted to `./scratch/log.txt` in the host
+- Reading from a from a single file (`/var/log/access.log` -> `./scratch/log.txt`)
 - Update interval of 10 seconds
 - Alert threshold of 1200 events every 120s

 ```
 make run
 ```

 ## Improvements